daniilgriga/HashTable/README.md

 Employs more complex bit shifts and subtraction, which can enhance **the avalanche effect** but may be slower due to additional operations.

 > [!NOTE]
-> **Avalanche Effect**: A property of a hash function where a small change in the input *(e.g., flipping a single bit)* causes a significant and unpredictable change in the output hash, ideally altering approximately 50% of the bits in a random manner, ensuring better distribution and collision resistance.
+> **Avalanche Effect**: A property of a hash function where a small change in the input *(e.g., flipping a single bit)* causes a significant and unpredictable change in the output hash.

 ## CRC32